troclaux/notes/kubernetes.md

     - container runtime: manages lifecycle of container
       - examples: docker, containerd
     - kube-proxy: manages networking rules so that pods and services communicate effectively

-    - pods: smallest deployable unit in kubernetes
+## `kinds`

+> different types of resources defined in YAML manifests

+- used to manage and configure the cluster

-TODO: explain workload resources and Services/Deployments/ConfigMaps/Secrets/Ingress
+### workload resources
-TODO: organize explanation from this point below

-master node/control plane ensures that your applications (pods) are placed on the appropriate worker nodes

-### Workload Resources
+- Pod
 - Deployment
   - most common way to manage pods
   - ensures specified number of pod replicas are running
   - supports rolling updates and rollbacks
+  - used for stateless applications
   - example: deploy a web application with 3 replicas
-- ReplicaSet (RS)
+- ReplicaSet
   - maintains a stable set of replica pods
   - usually managed by deployments
   - ensures specified number of pods are running at all times